 The Pros and Cons of Implementing Social Media into your Customer Service Strategy

-It is an irrefutable fact that social media has penetrated the corporate domain.
-It is safe to say that its momentum is only increasing as time goes on.
+It is a fact that social media has penetrated the corporate domain.
+Momentum is only increasing as time goes on.
 So, what are the benefits of implementing social media into your customer service strategy?
 Subsequently, what are the downfalls?